 top of page

-Equity, inclusion, and ensuring each person has access to resources they need to thrive within the community --
+Equity, inclusion, and ensuring each person has access to resources they need to thrive within the community -- be it a school, town or nation.

 Curiosity about the world often uncovers situations of injustice and unfair treatment of others along with a concurrent desire to solve these inequities.
 We incorporate key concepts in our curriculum and group process that develop an understanding of social justice.
 Many of our student projects and institutional activities incorporate civic engagement and community work with social justice goals.